avishek-sarkar/Biometric-Attendance-System/README.md

 ## Future Enhancements

-- **Capacitive Sensor Upgrade** - Replace the current optical fingerprint sensor with a capacitive sensor to improve biometric accuracy and security.
+- Replace the current optical fingerprint sensor with a capacitive sensor to improve biometric accuracy and security.

-- **Hardware Independence** - Store fingerprint templates in hexadecimal format to support multiple attendance devices using a centralized database.
+- Store fingerprint templates in hexadecimal format to support multiple attendance devices using a centralized database.

-- **Teacher Biometric Triggers** - Allow teachers to start and stop attendance sessions directly from the fingerprint scanner.
+- Allow teachers to start and stop attendance sessions directly from the fingerprint scanner.

-- **Enhanced Synchronization** - Implement offline queuing and synchronization mechanisms to prevent data loss during network interruptions.
+- Implement offline queuing and synchronization mechanisms to prevent data loss during network interruptions.

-- **Advanced Analytics Dashboard** - Add attendance insights, reporting tools, and trend visualization features.
+- Add attendance insights, reporting tools, and trend visualization features.

 ## Developer Information